nickredmark/ooth/docs/index.md

 - The authentication / identity management server
 - A resource API (optional, can be integrated with the auth server or standalone)
 - The client

+## Tutorial

+The most complete example with a starting UI with all the main user account flow is programmed with next.js.
+See the full tutorial [here](./next.md)

 ## Ooth Server